-Information regarding the various roles of above organizations is provided in Application Guides and registration factsheet and is available on our website.
-It can also be obtained in print by contacting the College or arranging a personal meeting.
+Information regarding the various roles of third-party organizations is provided in the application guide and the pre-registration guide and is available on our website.
+It can also be obtained in print by contacting the CRTO or arranging a personal meeting.
 Links to the organizations' websites are available on the CRTO website.
+Staff monitors and reviews the information for currency and accuracy on regular basis